 Tip for separating the cabbage leaves; try to get a large cabbage with big, straight leaves.
 Trim the bottom root and place the cabbage as whole in a large pan with boiling water and simmer for 8 minutes.
 The leaves will start to peel off without breaking.
 Please save the hard stalk or the hard middle part of the cabbage leaves; they are delicious in Lahana Kapuska; cabbage cooked with rice, onions, ground meat and spices, a sort of deconstructed rolled cabbage leaves – my recipe link is here.

 Wholesome grain bulgur is widely used in southern Turkish cuisine in mezzes, salads, stuffed vegetables and in bulgur pilaf.
 Cooked in lemony olive oil sauce, it makes a delicious pairing with cabbage here; all you need is some plain yoghurt aside to enjoy this delicious Bulgurlu Lahana Sarmasi.
 You can use (1 tbsp.) pomegranate molasses instead of lemon juice in the sauce if you’d like a sharper taste.

 My roots go back to ancient Antioch, Antakya and I love sharing Antakya’s delicious, diverse cuisine, along with other healthy, wholesome Turkish recipes, all included at my cookery book, Ozlem’s Turkish Table, Recipes from My Homeland.
-Signed copies available at this link, if you’d like a copy.
+Signed copies available at this link, and now 20 % Off, if you’d like a copy.
+It is delivered worldwide including the US, Canada and Mexico, with lower delivery rates here.
+We also have this Ozlem’s Turkish Table apron available now, made in Turkey, with my hometown Antakya’s daphne leaves embroidered in the design, it can make a lovely gift for a foodie.
+You can order at this link.

 I hope you enjoy our family favorite; Afiyet Olsun,